Stetchy0/ProjectPentalogy/Characters/Alex/Alex.md

+---
+aliases:
+  - Alexei
+  - Al Ek-che
+  - Barkeep
+  - Siverial's best bartender
+---
-Alex is a barkeep who would eventually adopt Aiko after she loses her memories.
-He would rename her Jaylo, as she had no name at the time.
+Alex is a [[Alex's Bar|barkeep]] who would eventually adopt Aiko after she loses her memories.
+He would rename her [[Jaylo]], as she had no name at the time.
 He would eventually become the aspect of balance, [[Abaddon]].
 He was born in [[Farther Earth|farther earth]].
+He is introduced in [[Part 0.2 - Murderer]].

 He also, a long time ago, adopted [[Len]], after finding her abandoned in hell as an infant.